 How to Establish B12 Deficiency In The First Place?

 The serum blood test for B12 is far from accurate, as it also accounts for your levels of inactive B12.
 The holotranscobalamin II (active B12) test, which measures only the active levels in the blood, is superior.
-We predict that it will replace the current tests one day, since there are often big gaps between the serum B12 and the active B12 levels.
+We predict that it will replace the current test one day, since there are often big gaps between the serum B12 and active-B12 levels.
 Only a few hospitals offer this test.

 Methylmalonic acid (MMA) test is useful as well: